227824

 NULL

-If your water isn’t hot enough, the cause is usually a thermostat setting, failing heating component, sediment buildup, or a broken dip tube.
+If your water isn’t hot enough, the cause is usually a thermostat setting, a failing heating component, sediment buildup, or a broken dip tube that mixes cold water with hot.

 In This Article: